-This MD&A may contain forward-looking statements relating to, but not limited to, Roscan's assumptions, estimates, expectations and statements that describe RosCan's future plans, intentions, beliefs, objectives or goals, that are subject to a number of known and unknown risks, uncertainties and other factors that may cause actual results to differ materially from those expressed or anticipated by such forward-looking statements.
+This MD&A may contain forward-looking statements relating to, but not limited to, Roscan's assumptions, estimates, expectations and statements that describe Roscan's future plans, intentions, beliefs, objectives or goals, that are subject to a number of known and unknown risks, uncertainties and other factors that may cause actual results to differ materially from those expressed or anticipated by such forward-looking statements.
 Statements that address activities, events or developments that the Company expects or anticipates will or may occur in the future are forward-looking statements or forward-looking information, including, but not limited to, statements preceded by, followed by or that include words such as "may", "will", "would", "could", "should", "believes", "estimates", "projects", "potential", "expects", "plans", "intends", "anticipates", "targeted", "continues", "forecasts", "designed", "goal", or the negative of those words or other similar or comparable words.
 Examples of such forward-looking statements, without limiting the generality of the foregoing, include:

-- potential to earn our interest in mineral properties; - ability to complete permit or property acquisitions/transactions and conduct exploration work; - reference to competitors exploration results; - capital requirements and ability to obtain funding; and, - ability to continue as a going concern: and,
+- potential to earn our interest in mineral properties; - ability to complete permit or property acquisitions/transactions and conduct exploration work; - evaluation of the potential impact of future accounting changes; - · capital requirements and ability to obtain funding; and, - ability to continue as a going concern: and,